gearglow/ReptiliaWithATwist/The List - Outtakes.md

 _And here come the clowns,_ Elysia added.

-Voldemort began monologuing as Elysia and Robbie kept up a running commentary.

-_Ooh, how shiny!
-I've got to hand it to him!_ Elysia sent as Voldemort spelled a silver appendage over Pettigrew's stump.

-_I guess Pettigrew's not so 'armless after all,_ Robbie added.

-_Bro.
-If I weren't tied up right now I'd be face-palming._

-_And now Peter can too!_

-_Ugh, why?_ Elysia sent, stifling her giggles.
+Voldemort began monologuing as Robbie kept Elysia updated on the Hogwarts end of things -- in particular, one Barty Crouch, Jr. had been handily neutralized by Nell, and was awaiting the DMLE's pleasure.
+The real Moody had been rescued and was recovering under Madam Pomfrey's strict eye.

-"And now we come to our guest of honor," Voldemort proclaimed, gesturing at Elysia.
+"And now we come to our guest of honor," Voldemort proclaimed finally, gesturing at Elysia.
 "The so-called Boy-Who-Lived."

 "Misgendering me?
 Really?
 What are you, a muggle?"
 Elysia said, rolling her eyes.
 "You and Dumbledore both, I swear."